- April 16, 2026

 gameplay

-“So what ends up happening for gameplay is you will be standing still for the 4 seconds to line up your critical shot, hopefully hitting the quick time event which just seems to be random in speed and has some form of input delay to it just to add insult to injury.
-In the case you missed, then you're going to be stuck in the eternal parry loop hell because there is just no reasonable way to put distance between you and the enemy due to the horrid controls and camera angles.”
+“So what ends up happening for gameplay is you will be standing still for 4 seconds to line up your critical shot, hopefully hitting the quick time event which just seems random in speed and has some input delay to it.
+If you miss, you're stuck in the eternal parry loop hell because there is no reasonable way to put distance between you and the enemy due to the horrid controls and camera angles.”

 Ground Zero